voder-ai/eslint-plugin-traceability/docs/rules/prefer-implements-annotation.md

 function multiStory() {}
 ```

-This is a strong indicator that the code should use separate `@implements` lines for each story.
+This is a strong indicator that the code should use separate `@supports` lines for each story.

 ### What the rule intentionally ignores

 To preserve backward compatibility and avoid noisy diagnostics, the rule intentionally **does not** report on:

 - Comments that contain only `@story` or only `@req` (no migration opportunity)
-- Comments that contain only `@implements` (already in the target format)
+- Comments that contain only `@supports` (already in the target format)
 - Line comments with annotations (`// @story ...`) – the first iteration focuses on JSDoc/block comments, which are the primary migration targets

 Validation for all of these cases remains the responsibility of the existing rules (`valid-annotation-format`, `require-story-annotation`, `require-req-annotation`, `valid-req-reference`).